Proverbs 3:21-26

 Those who hold fast to wisdom live with moral stability, peaceful rest, and fearless trust because the Lord protects their way.

-22 so they will be life to your soul, and grace for your neck.
+22 They will be life to your soul and adornment to your neck.

-24 When you lie down, you will not be afraid.
-Yes, you will lie down, and your sleep will be sweet.
+24 When you lie down, you will not be afraid; when you rest, your sleep will be sweet.

-26 for Yahweh will be your confidence, and will keep your foot from being taken.
+26 for the LORD will be your confidence and will keep your foot from the snare.

 Those who hold fast to wisdom live with moral stability, peaceful rest, and fearless trust because the Lord protects their way.